7RU7H/Archive/Tools/Useful-Online-Software/Code-Online.md

 # Code Online

-While not [[OPSEC-101]] safe, it is useful and compute and time resource efficient.
+While not [[OPSEC]] safe, it is useful and compute and time resource efficient.